What you need to know about buying car insurance in Florida

 First, it’s expensive.
 Average full coverage in the state is $2,694 a year, well above the national average of $1,895 a year.

-Second, Florida is a risky place to drive, which is why the rates are so high.
-There are 17.1 fatal crashes per 100,000 people in Florida compared to 12.9 nationwide, according to the most recent data from the Insurance Institute for Highway Safety (IIHS).
+Second, Florida is a risky place to drive, which is a major reason why rates are so high.
+According to the most recent data from the Insurance Institute for Highway Safety (IIHS), there are 17.1 fatal crashes per 100,000 people in Florida compared to 12.9 nationwide.

 “Florida’s roads are amongst the most dangerous highways in America,” says Mark Friedlander, corporate communications director for the Insurance Information Institute (Triple-I), an industry trade group.
 “It’s essential to have adequate coverage for financial protection from accidents and other road hazards.”